 Local SEO efforts help improve search engine rankings for search terms that pertain to someone’s location,

-Is your church looking to increase engagement on its website?
-Even though your church might have a great looking website, if it’s not leading to meaningful user actions and meeting your church’s online goals then it’s not performing as well as it should be.
-Google rewards sites with high engagement by giving them a boost in search rankings.
+Is your church looking to increase church website engagement?
+Even though your church might have a great-looking website, if it’s not leading to meaningful user actions and meeting your church’s online goals, then it’s not performing as well as it could be.
+There are quite a few reasons you should invest time and resources into optimizing your church’s engagement.

 With Google’s ever-changing algorithm, it can be challenging to keep up with everything new.
 While much of Google’s algorithm remains a mystery, Google recently announced that they were rolling out a new update that focuses on-page experience as a key ranking factor.
 You might be wondering, “how does this impact my church’s website”?

 Have you ever wondered why when you search for your church’s website on Google it doesn’t always show up where you think it should, or maybe doesn’t show up at all?
 Many people think that when you create a website, it automatically appears in Google search results.
 Unfortunately, this isn’t actually the case.

 Are you looking to grow your church’s congregation and reach new people in your area?
 Do you want your church to show up in search results for people looking for a church nearby or the unchurched?
 If the answer to those questions is yes, then you’ve come to the right place.

 It’s no secret that Google’s been moving towards a ‘mobile-first’ approach to its search results for a number of years now.
 People have been using their mobile devices to browse the web more and more in the last few years, and mobile traffic has now overtaken desktop computers as the main source of Google Searches.

 Online citation directories are an important part of local SEO for churches.
 Citation directories are online directories, where all types of businesses can list their contact details so that they are more easily found online.
 All citation directories allow churches to list their main contact details,